-Unfortunately, almost all the hedonic wage studies included in these meta-analyses were completed before the improved CFOI data became available and do not reflect recent advances in econometric modeling.
-There is no published meta-analysis that covers the newer hedonic wage literature; the most current (Bellavance et al. 2009) includes studies published only through 2004, while the first study to use the CFOI data was Viscusi (2003).
+Unfortunately, almost all the hedonic wage studies included in these meta-analyses were completed before the improved CFOI data became available, and these older studies also do not reflect recent advances in econometric modeling.
+There is no published meta-analysis that covers the newer hedonic wage literature; the most current (Bellavance et al. 2009) includes studies published only through 2004, whereas the first study to use the CFOI data was Viscusi (2003).16